Professor Priscilla Harries

 - Head of the Graduate Research School and Researcher Development at Kingston University.

-- Chair of the Kingston University Research Ethics Committee.
+- Chair of the Kingston University Research Staff development Group (Concordat).

 - Professor of Occupational Therapy.

-My research is focused on decision-making; I study clinical decision-making and other fields where we are keen to learn from experts.
+My research is focused on research capacity development.
+I also study decision-making in fields where we are keen to learn from experts.

 - Lead the NIHR ARC Research Leadership Academy, which is nationally delivered.